 Massimo graduated in law “maxima cum laude” from the University of Turin in 1989 and obtained a postgraduate diploma in UK and EC Law of Copyright and Related Rights from King’s College, London, in 2000.
 He has been a visiting lawyer at leading international law firms in London and Munich.

 In 2011 he was voted “Italian Lawyer of the Year for IP” by the leading publication Top Legal.
 He has edited or contributed to a number of publications on IP and art law topics, and is a frequent speaker in national and international conferences.

 Massimo is included in WIPO’s IP Arbitration and Mediation Center’s List of Neutrals, as well as in WIPO’s List of Art and Cultural Heritage Neutrals.
-He is a former chair of the IBA’s Committee on Art, Heritage Law and Cultural Institutions and is the current vice-president of the UIA‘s (Union Internationale des Avocats) Art Law Committee.
+He is a former chair of the IBA’s Committee on Art, Heritage Law and Cultural Institutions and is the current President of the UIA‘s (Union Internationale des Avocats) Art Law Committee.